 The FCI application must be approved by the Executive Officer before the applicant may generate FCI credits.

-If estimated potential FCI credits from all approved FSEs exceed 2.5 percent of deficits in the prior quarter, the Executive Officer will not approve additional FCI pathways and will not accept additional applications until FCI credits are less than 2.5 percent of deficits.
+If estimated potential FCI credits from all approved FSEs exceed 2.5 percent of deficits in the most recent quarter for which data is available, the Executive Officer will not approve additional FCI pathways and will not accept additional applications until FCI credits are less than 2.5 percent of deficits.
 FCI applications will be evaluated for approval on a first come, first served basis.

-If estimated potential FCI credits from an individual applicant’s approved FSEs exceed 0.5 percent of deficits in the prior quarter, the Executive Officer will not approve additional FCI pathways from that applicant until FCI credits are less than 0.5 percent of deficits.
+If estimated potential FCI credits from an individual applicant’s approved FSEs exceed 0.5 percent of deficits in the most recent quarter for which data is available, the Executive Officer will not approve additional FCI pathways from that applicant until FCI credits are less than 0.5 percent of deficits.

 Estimated potential FCI credits will be calculated using the following equation: